Moussa-Kalam/community-connect/frontend/README.md

 # Community Connect Frontend

 This is the frontend repository for the Community Connect project.
 The frontend is built with React, TypeScript, and Redux for state management.

 ## Technologies

 1. React
 2. TypeScript
 3. Redux for state management
-4. Styled Components for styling
+4. Tailwindcss for styling

 ## Installation